5 min to read

 Millennials and Generation Z are the youngest people and the most growing market.
 But, how do we understand them?
 What do they like?
 What do they want?

 Usually, young people can even answer this type of question to themselves, as they are growing and maturing they start to understand how life could work for them and how they can fit into the society.
+You could work with us, the leading digital marketing agency to assist you in digital marketing.

 On one side, we have millennials, people who are starting to work representing 75% of the global workforce, according to The Business Journal.
 These boys and girls are starting to earn their money.
 On the other side, gen Z may be in their late teenage years, and in some cases, their parents are the ones who buy their products and pay for their services like college or health insurance.